The Career Opportunity Job Search Engine for the African-Americans.

 News Source: Sunspot.net

 Former Discovery Channel head Jonathan Rodgers aims to reach out to the immense African-American viewing public by launching TV one, the newest African-American-oriented channel, in cooperation with media giants Comcast and Radio One.
-TV one advocates balanced programming, airing old sitcoms like “Good Times” and “227”, public affairs segments, lifestyle and cooking programs (to be hosted b ...
+TV one advocates balanced programming, airing old sitcoms like “Good Times” and “227”, public affairs segments, lifestyle and cooking programs (to be ...

 View Comment >> - NFL diversity policy works